-While applications in all states will be queried against federal databases, not all states will have connections to state databases.
-Any applications that cannot be verified through available databases will result in a manual review of submitted documentation.
+While applications in all states and territories are queried against the available federal databases, not all state and territory databases have connections to the National Verifier.
+Any applications that cannot be verified through available databases require a manual review of submitted documentation.